neoforged/Documentation/docs/gui/screens.md

 #### `blitSprite`

-`#blitSprite` is a special implementation of `#blit` where the texture is written to the GUI texture atlas.
+`#blitSprite` is a special implementation of `#blit` where the texture is written to the GUI [texture atlas][txtatlas].
 Most textures that overlay the background, such as the 'burn progress' overlay in furnace GUIs, are sprites.
 All sprite textures are relative to `textures/gui/sprites` and do not need to specify the file extension.

 ```java
 // Points to 'assets/examplemod/textures/gui/sprites/container/example_container/example_sprite.png'